carolynkish300/sphinx_rtd_theme/README.rst

 This Sphinx_ theme was designed to provide a great reader experience for documentation users on both desktop and mobile devices.
 This theme is used primarily on `Read the Docs`_ but can work with any Sphinx project.
-You can find a working demo of the theme in the `theme documentation`_
+You can find a working demo of the theme in the `theme documentation`_ .
+Test the link: http://toyensaovietnam.com/cong-dung-tac-dung-to-yen-yen-sao/

 .. _Sphinx: http://www.sphinx-doc.org
 .. _Read the Docs: http://www.readthedocs.org